luau-lang/site/src/content/docs/reference/api.md

 It is invalid to use the internal string storage as a `string`.

-Note that `luaL_Strbuf` and `luaL_Buffer` type definitions are alises to each other and are provided for compatibility.
+Note that `luaL_Strbuf` and `luaL_Buffer` type definitions are aliases to each other and are provided for compatibility.

 ```c
 void luaL_buffinit(lua_State* L, luaL_Strbuf* B);